Zielak/cardsGame-client/src/cardsGame/README.md

 The base renderer for Cards API.
 Any game can use it.
 Thats why it's in seperate directory.

-For now, focus on creating React components.
-Each component should be dummie.

 # User Events

 Table should add user interaction events to every element.